bsbello/botscope/README.md

 To cite this work:

+Bello, B.S., Heckel, R. and Minku, L., 2018, October.
+Reverse Engineering the Behaviour of Twitter Bots.
+In 2018 Fifth International Conference on Social Networks Analysis, Management and Security (SNAMS) (pp. 27-34).
+IEEE.

-{Bello, B.S., Heckel, R. and Minku, L., 2018, October.
+BibTex={Bello, B.S., Heckel, R. and Minku, L., 2018, October.
 Reverse Engineering the Behaviour of Twitter Bots.
 In 2018 Fifth International Conference on Social Networks Analysis, Management and Security (SNAMS) (pp. 27-34).
 IEEE.}

 BibText
 @inproceedings{bello2018reverse,